Dudukun/alx-higher_level_programming/0x0B-python-input_output/README.md

-a function that writes an Object to a text file, using a JSON representation
+a function that creates an Object from a “JSON file”